Terralego/GeoCRUD/README.md

 ## Load demo

-* docker-compose run --rm django ./manage.py loaddata /app/fixtures/demo.json
+* docker-compose run --rm django ./manage.py loaddata /app/public/data/fixtures/demo.json

 ## Access

-* By default and witjout frontend proxy, you should able to access by going to http://127.0.0.1:3000.
+* By default and without frontend proxy, you should able to access by going to http://127.0.0.1:3000.
 Api admin is available at http://127.0.0.1:3000/api/admin

 ## Recommended production settings